legacywebhub/investmentsite/README.md

 # Technical details
+* How investment process works is that it starts to drop daily profits from the approval date and finally drops RIO(Returns On Investment) which is capital + total calculated profits, after end date of investment
 * Function to run investment process to increment profit till end of investment was implemented without use of background task running services such as celery, redis, crontab, django-scheduler etc
 * Function to delete notifications of user longer than 3days was implemented using similar method to the above
-* Diverse pages were made to run either of the above functions rather than both to reduce load time(speed)
+* Diverse pages were made to run either of the above functions rather than both to reduce load time(increase speed)
 * A single function handles account credit and debit, saves the transaction record and sends appropriate notification
-* Users can get their investment details in PDF
+* Users can get their investment details in PDF format
-* Gets users location and timezone on sign up
+* Gets users location and timezone on sign up and profile settings
 * Ajax and animations